pgadmin-org/pgadmin4/docs/en_US/cloud_azure_postgresql.rst

 * Select the location to deploy PostgreSQL instance from *Location* options.

-* Select the availablity zone in specified region to deploy PostgreSQL instance from *Availability zone* options.
+* Select the availability zone in specified region to deploy PostgreSQL instance from *Availability zone* options.

-* Use *Database version* options to speicify PostgreSQL database vetsion.
+* Use *Database version* options to specify PostgreSQL database version.

 * Use the *Instance class* field to allocate the computational, network, and memory capacity required by planned workload of this DB instance.